scipy-2024-image-analysis/tutorial/tutorial/01_images_are_arrays.md

   0 - 1     where  0 is black, 1 is white
 ```

-``scikit-image`` supports both conventions--the choice is determined by the
+``scikit-image`` supports both conventions—the choice is determined by the
 data-type of the array.

 E.g., here, I generate two valid images: